 Vendor license

 Some states require businesses that sell specific goods and services to get a vendor’s license.
 This license enables a business to collect sales tax from its customers and clients.
-For example, a carpet cleaning company that sells carpet cleaning foaming spray to its customers will likely need this license.
+For example, a carpet cleaning company that sells foaming spray to its customers will likely need this license.

 The Department of Revenue or Taxation in your state usually deals with vendor’s licenses.
+To see what rules apply in your area, contact your county clerk.

 Contractor license

 You may need a contractor’s license if your cleaning business works on construction or building sites.
 Contractor licenses are closely regulated and often require specific insurance coverage and training.
+When needed, contractor licenses are typically issued at the city or county level.
+Occasionally, as in California, the state mandates contractor licenses for construction cleaners.
+Your county clerk can advise you on the licensing rules in your area.

 Doing Business As (DBA) registration